 Last year, I signed up for a local slowpitch softball league after not playing the game for over a decade.
 I thought I could just go down to the store, buy the cheapest glove, and have a great time.
 After all, that’s what I do with all of the furniture in my house and even the car I drive.
 I just don’t care about what my stuff looks like.
 Unfortunately, buying a slowpitch softball glove the same way I buy everything else was a terrible decision.
 After the fourth game, my cheap glove was uncomfortable, the size wasn’t right for my outfield position, and I didn’t like the way it looked.
 In other words, it showed its worth and I was forced to go buy a new one.
-I learned the importance of doing research to find a glove that is going to perform well.
+I learned the importance of doing research to find a great leather glove that is going to perform well.

 If you’re a softball player or have one in your home, and you’re anything like me, you’ve spent hours online trying to decipher what the best gloves might be.
 Why have I spent so much time looking?
 I realized after game four of my softball season that it’s important to get the best product in order to have the most enjoyable season.
 I’ve written this article to save you time and money as you seek out the best glove on the market.
 Some of them are expensive and some have a lower price tag.
 What I hope you see is that you can spend less money and not sacrifice quality.
 Because every player needs something a little different, I’m sharing the best infield, outfield, and all-around softball gloves.
 Unfortunately I don't have any input on catcher mitts, as it's not a position I often play, and in slow pitch softball, you don't really need a specific catcher's mitt.

 There are four characteristics of slowpitch softball gloves that you need to keep in mind when you’re looking for a new one.